moneshvenkul/moneshvenkul/README.md

 ### 🌟 About Me

-- 🌐 I’m an experienced Full-Stack Developer with a knack for creating robust and scalable web applications using Python 🐍, Java ☕, and JavaScript.
+- 🌐 I’m an experienced Full-Stack Developer skilled in building scalable and efficient web applications using Python 🐍, Java ☕, and JavaScript.
-- 🛠️ Skilled in frameworks like React ⚛️, Node.js 🟢, and Angular, coupled with database expertise in SQL & NoSQL.
+- 🛠️ Expertise in modern frameworks and libraries such as React ⚛️, Vue.js, Node.js 🟢, and Angular.
-- 📡 Proficient in cloud technologies, including AWS ☁️ and Azure, and containerization with Docker 🐳.
+- 📡 Proficient in cloud technologies like AWS ☁️ and Azure, with containerization experience using Docker 🐳 and orchestration with Kubernetes.
-- 🎯 Currently open to new opportunities where I can contribute and grow in the realm of Full-Stack Development.
+- 🎯 Currently engaged in advanced front-end and API development using Vue.js and Node.js.
-- 🤝 Passionate about mentoring, teaching, and guiding future tech enthusiasts.
+- 🤝 Dedicated to mentoring and teaching, with a strong focus on empowering future tech professionals.

 ### 💼 Professional Experience

+- **Capital One | Senior Full Stack Developer**
+  - Spearheaded the development of Vue.js-based applications, enhancing modularity and user interaction.
+  - Integrated Node.js backend services, ensuring optimal data flow and server-side validation.
+  - Implemented TypeScript for type safety and maintainability in complex projects.
+- **Cognixia | Full Stack Engineer**
+  - Analyzed and resolved critical bugs within complex workflows, improving system reliability for thousands of users.
+  - Collaborated in a team-oriented Agile environment to develop and deliver impactful solutions.
+- **University of New Haven | Assistant Provost**
+  - Developed and launched new academic programs, leading to increased student engagement and enrollment.
-- **Stem Sims | Full Stack Engineer Intern**
+- **AlmaBetter | Full Stack Software Dev Instructor**
-  - Enhanced web features using Python & React.js, improving user experience.
+  - Taught full-stack web development to over 15 batches of students, emphasizing real-world applications and projects.
 - **HCL Technologies | Software Engineer**
-  - Specialized in Spring Boot, Core Java, and microservices for banking applications.
+  - Developed high-quality full-stack applications using Spring Boot and Java for financial services.
-- **AlmaBetter | Full Stack Software Dev Instructor**
-  - Imparted knowledge to 300+ students, focusing on practical, industry-relevant skills.

 ### 🎓 Education

 - **University of New Haven**
-  - Pursuing M.S in Business Analytics 📊 (Completed Dec 2023)
+  - Master of Science in Business Analytics 📊 (Completed Dec 2023)
+- **Zero To Mastery Academy**
+  - Certification in Computer Science 💻 (Completed Dec 2023)
 - **Sathyabama University**
-  - Bachelor's degree in Computer Science 💻 (Completed Aug 2020)
+  - Bachelor's degree in Computer Science (Completed Aug 2020)

 ### 🌟 Skills Highlight

-- 🌐 Full-Stack Development | Agile & Project Management | DevOps
+- 🌐 Full-Stack Development | Front-End: React, Vue.js, Angular | Back-End: Node.js, Spring Boot
-- ☁️ Cloud Technologies (AWS, Azure) | CI/CD | Quality Assurance
+- ☁️ Cloud Technologies: AWS, Azure | DevOps: CI/CD, Docker, Kubernetes
+- 🔍 Data Management: SQL, NoSQL (MongoDB, Cassandra)
+- 🛠️ Agile Methodologies | Test-Driven Development (TDD) | Project Leadership
-- 👥 Team Collaboration & Leadership | Effective Communication
+- 🤝 Mentoring and Teaching | Effective Communication

 ### 🛠️ Languages and Tools